What is EXTREMAG?

 - There are approximately 200 permanent academic researchers in UK universities and national laboratories working in the field of magnetism.

-- The EXTREMAG facility will be available to UK-based users initially, but will welcome international users as the facility develops.
+- The EXTREMAG facility will be available to UK-based users initially, and will welcome international users as the facility develops.

 - Recent UK research highlights include the stabilization of novel magnetic textures such as droplets and skyrmions, manipulation of spin currents in antiferromagnets, and integration of magnetic materials with superconductors for exploitation of spin within quantum technologies.